onlinehub0808/-smart-contract-best-practices/CONTRIBUTING.md

 #### General

 - **Favor succinctness in writing**
-  - Use max 3-4 sentences in a sectin (exceptions can be made when critical)
+  - Use max 3-4 sentences in a section (exceptions can be made when critical)
   - Show, don’t tell (examples speak more than lengthy exposition)
   - Include a simple, illustrative example rather than complex examples that require substantial, extraneous reading
 - **Add a source link to the original document when available**